tonyaldon/keyboard-layout/README.md

    [DVORAK](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout)
    (also due to the **PINKY** problem of the keys `Backspace`, `Control`, ... described above).
-4. As I'm french, I had a look on [BÉPO](https://en.wikipedia.org/wiki/B%C3%89PO).
+4. As I'm French, I had a look on [BÉPO](https://en.wikipedia.org/wiki/B%C3%89PO).
 Two things are good in the layout: 1) the symbols `[`, `]`, `(`, `)`, `{`, `}` are
   not at the edges (accessible with key-chords using `Alt Gr` key), and 2)